Typically, drug tests tend to jeopardize the careers of, well, people who do drugs.

 The Implications Of A Second-Hand Toke

-According to a new study at the University of Calgary, THC can be detected in the body after just 15 minutes of second-hand smoke exposure.
+According to a new study at the University of Calgary, THC can be detected in the body after just 15 minutes of second-hand smoke exposure, so make sure you well versed on marijuana detection times.

 That’s right, just one second-hand toke can be the difference in you getting your dream job, as the report noted its findings could be especially problematic for companies with a zero-tolerance drug policy.